VikOlliver/HA_Solar_State_Lamps/README.md

   The power thresholds indicate the expected range of sensor values.
 The default power represents the point at which the bulb gives up on being a power meter and goes out (or turns into a nightlight) etc.

-  To install these scripts I just created a new Automaton, went into "edit YAML" and copy pasted the stuff I'd written.
+  To install these scripts I just created a new Automation, went into "edit YAML" and copy pasted the stuff I'd written.

   Good luck and keep the lights burning.